QubesOS/qubes-doc/user/advanced-topics/how-to-disable-seamless-mode.rst

 Disable seamless mode on Debian guest
 -------------------------------------

-In command line, with :code:`full_desktop` as the name of the targeted qube:
+In terminal, with :code:`full_desktop` as the name of the targeted qube:

   .. code:: console